garrandall/popular-music-data/tracks/voice-your-choice-the-radiants.md

 Girl, speak your peace
 Speak your peace

-Voice your choice (Ooh, tell me who do you love)
+Voice your choice (Oh, tell me who do you love)
 Voice your choice (Oh, girl, yeah)
-Voice your choice (Ooh, girl, yeah)
+Voice your choice (Oh, girl, yeah)

 Tell me, girl, what you're gonna do
 And tell me what you are trying to prove